vchrisb/setup-cf/README.md

     * required
     * default: `8.7.10`
 * `zone`
-    * zone name used audience in the JWT Bearer Token Grant
+    * zone name used for audience in the JWT Bearer Token Grant
     * required
     * default: `uaa`